 So you ask the all-knowing Google to find you an expert marriage counselor, and…. all of a sudden you’re knee deep in smiling, sympathetic faces.
 All with offers of understanding, support, and help.
 They all seem nice enough.
 Certainly enthusiastic.
-But in any given area — Denver, Boulder, Westminster, across Colorado, and across America, there are lots and lots… and lots… of marriage counselors.
-How in the world to you choose a marriage counselor?
+But in any given area — whether you’re looking to work with a Denver marriage counselor, or an online couples therapist here are lots and lots… and lots… of marriage counselors, couples therapists, relationship coaches.
+How in the world to you narrow it down, let alone choose a good marriage counselor?

 Finding the Right Marriage Counselor is Really Important

 You must have some kind of criteria for choosing a couples therapist, because this is a big decision.
 This is the person who you are going to be trusting with the most important thing in your life — your marriage, and your family.
 This is a person who you’re going to open up to about some of the most important, sensitive, vulnerable things you can imagine.
-It needs to be someone you feel comfortable with.
+They might even ask you about your sex life.
+Your couples therapist needs to be someone you feel comfortable with.

 So this needs to be an informed decision.
-Choosing a marriage counselor because you like the face smiling at you in the photo, or they have a slick website, is simply not enough.
-Here are three things that will help you find a good marriage counselor — one who can actually help you repair your marriage:
+Choosing a marriage counselor because you like the face smiling at you in the photo, or they offer online booking, or the fact that they can meet with you on Tuesdays at 7pm, is simply not enough.
+Here are the things that WILL help you find a good marriage counselor — one who can actually help you repair your marriage:

 1).
 Avoid Bad Marriage Counseling By… Choosing a Marriage Counselor

 This sounds silly, but it’s important: Stay with me here.